sashinpivotal/java-assessment/README.md

 	p2.eat(Food.CHICKEN);	// exception
 	p2.eat(Food.NUTS);	// not reached
 ```
+- Explain what happened
 - Call the above "eat(..)" method to "p1" and "p3".
   Do you experience exceptions?
 Why not?

 ## Task 7.1: Create a custom exception
-- We are now going to change eat(Food) to throw a custom (checked) exception.
+- We are now going to change "eat(Food favoriteFood)" to throw a
+  custom (checked) exception.
 - Write custom exception class called "VegetarianException" (checked)
   exception with the 4 usual constructors.
 - Change "eat(Food)" to throw "VegetarianException" instead of
   "IllegalArgumentException" and handle compile errors accordingly
+- Handle compiler error accordingly

 ## Questions E
 - Why do you have to catch the "VegetarianException" exception or